Meta: COVID isolation can be lonely. Here’s how a Light Therapy Lamp can help you combat quarantine blues.

 What Is a Light Therapy Lamp?

 A light therapy lamp is designed to provide the benefits of natural sunlight in an indoor setting.
 While the internal workings of the human brain are not fully understood, scientists have determined that winter sadness and depression is largely the result of decreased serotonin production and increased melatonin levels caused by a lack of exposure to natural light.
-Light therapy lamps produce the blue and red-light wavelengths that traditional indoor lighting does not, which is why they are able to reduce or eliminate the symptoms of SAD and COVID-related depression.
+Light therapy lamps produce the blue and red-light wavelengths that traditional indoor lighting does not, which is why they are able to reduce or eliminate the symptoms of SAD and COVID-related depression, among other mood and energy conditions.

 Studies have shown that sitting in front of a 10,000 LUX light therapy lamp for just 30 minutes each morning is all it takes to replicate the benefits of sunlight, feel invigorated and overcome anxiety and depression during COVID.